 Sometimes kanji duty numbs the brain.
 I know every parent has such moments, but we are like our son.
 The mental void of boredom fills itself with ugly, unpleasant things.

 So, I paint, write or doodle.
 My husband draws or stares sadly into space.

 This weekend, despite protests that it never works, we are doing The Strict Schedule.
 The Strict Schedule keeps transitions between parents to a minimum, which helps greatly.
 It is a full day for me, minus two hours of Papa breaks.

 In the past, this worked well.
 We were happier and more organized.
 We only get off track when I’m ill (me=schedule queen).
 The next weekend, group amnesia sets in and chaos begins anew.

 I don’t want to find myself wondering what went wrong in three weeks.
 Thus, I made “Count It Out” to remind me.

-All week, I told Tyoma to use numbers to count through difficult moments.
+All week, I told Liev to use numbers to count through difficult moments.
 There is always the first thing you need to do.

 This is mine, to remember what works even if it seems hard.